Secure a great future with a technology job.

 Just as a book wouldn’t exist without an author, a software program wouldn’t get very far without a computer programmer.
 Computer programmers write directions in computer languages, and the computer carries out the orders of the computer programmer, who often receives the instructions from a software developer or engineer.

-It takes a lot of skill to be a computer programmer, the job pays well and many programmers work for themselves or telecommute.
+It takes a lot of skill to be a computer programmer; the job pays well and many programmers work for themselves or telecommute.
 The only downside for computer programmers in the U.S. and Canada is that many of these positions are being outsourced to other countries where the pay is lower.
-They’re excellent jobs, but they can be in short supply.
+It’s an excellent job to have, but job openings can be in short supply.

 Learn more about computer programmers.

 These are the best technology jobs: